karmali-irfan/Constructor-University/RISLab1/README.md

 # Part 2: Controlling the Robot
 For the first part of Part 2, a launch file was created to launch rexrov in the world spawned by empty_underwater_world.launch, the launch file also launched the node (teleop_twist_keyboard) which was used to control the simulated ROV in the world.
-The launch file used (rov_teleop.launch) can be found in the directory
+The launch file used, [rov_teleop.launch](https://github.com/karmali-irfan/Constructor-University/blob/main/RISLab1/launch/rov_teleop.launch), can be found in the directory

-      uuv_simulator/lab_report/lab_report/launch
+      RISLab1/launch

 The command below can be used to launch the file.